yorken2/Sales-Analysis/README.md

 # Sales-Analysis
-This contains a side-project of some analysis on sample sales data over 12 months on electronic products.
+This contains some analysis on sample sales data over 12 months on electronic products.
-This was an excellent oppportunity to apply my learnings with regard to python, pandas and matplotlib.
+The aim of this analysis was to apply my learnings with regard to python, pandas and matplotlib to sample data.

 The objectives of the project were sourced from: https://github.com/KeithGalli/Pandas-Data-Science-Tasks